 Auburn is an extremely ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Asian.
 Auburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.53% of the city’s residents.
-Important ancestries of people in Auburn include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 14.44% of the city’s residents.
+Important ancestries of people in Auburn include German, Irish, English, Norwegian, and Ukrainian.

 The most common language spoken in Auburn is English.
 Other important languages spoken here include Spanish and Slavic languages.